 - Purchase a registered dietitian nutritionist pin or other RDN gift for each staff RDN from the National Nutrition Month catalog.

-- Encourage staff members to sign a "thank you" card or write individual notes of appreciation to the RDNs in your organization.
+- Encourage staff members to sign a "thank you" card or write individual notes of appreciation to the RDNs and NDTRs in your organization.

-- Provide a free lunch or a restaurant gift card for RDNs on their day.
+- Provide a free lunch or a restaurant gift card for RDNs and NDTRs.

 - Gift ideas include: